 Prior to joining the Georgia Watch team, Beth was an attorney in the Health Law Unit at the Atlanta Legal Aid Society, Inc. where she represented low-income Georgians in a variety of civil legal matters, including employment, Medicaid, Social Security, private insurance coverage, contract disputes, public and private housing, disability discrimination claims and estate planning.

 Beth received a J.D. (magna cum laude) from the University of the District of Columbia David A. Clarke School of Law (UDC-DCSL) and a B.A. in English and Political Science from Emory University.
-At UDC-DCSL, Beth received the LeClercq Award for legal writing and served on the Law Review Editorial Board.
-She was a Merit Scholarship recipient and the President of her law school’s chapter of Phi Alpha Delta Law Fraternity International.
+At UDC-DCSL, Beth received the LeClercq Award for legal writing and several merit scholarships and served on the Law Review Editorial Board.

-Beth currently serves as the Chair of the Public Interest Law Section of the Atlanta Bar Association.
+Beth currently serves on the board of the Public Interest Law Section of the Atlanta Bar Association.
 She is also a member of the Emory Lamar Inn of Court and the Women in the Profession Section of the Atlanta Bar Association.
 She is a former board member of the Georgia Association for Women Lawyers.